xerrf/Learning-React/basics/README.md

 const person = {name:"Bob"};
 const person2 = person;
 ```
 Then the pointer to `{name:"Bob"}` is copied to the `person2` object.
 To actually copy the object (or array), we can use the spread operator!
+Note that we can use `const` when defining arrays and objects because the pointers to them will not change, but the elements or proprties can change.

 ## React Base Features and Syntax
 There is usually only one component that is rendered by the `ReactDOM.render()` function.
 This component can have nested components though. **A React component is basically a JS function that returns JSX.** It can be a class, but doesn't have to be.
 Remember to import the correct libraries!
 Components are meant to be reusable.